No Sound – Common Navigation/Comand/Radio Problems

-By removing the fuses for these systems, you will be forcing the command unit to perform a rest.
+Removing the fuses for these systems will force the command unit to perform a rest.
 This will generally fix the problem.
-There is a chance that the symptoms may return again.
-If after a few weeks you are having the same problem, check with your Mercedes-Benz dealer to see if they have any updates for your comand / navigation unit.
+There is a chance that the symptoms may return.
+If you have the same problem after a few weeks, check with your Mercedes-Benz dealer to see if they have any updates for your comand / navigation unit.

 How to do a soft reset of the COMAND / NAV Radio System

-Here are the instruction on how to reset the audio/radio/command/cd changer system on a E-Class W211.
-If you have different Mercedes-Benz model, you will have different fuse numbers assigned to your command, radio, CD changer and audio gateway.
+Here are instructions on resetting the audio/radio/command/cd changer system on an E-Class W211.
+If you have a different Mercedes-Benz model, different fuse numbers will be assigned to your command, radio, CD changer, and audio gateway.
 Look up the fuse chart for your model to identify the fuses for these components.

-Locate the fuse box on the side of the dash on driver’s side.
+Locate the fuse box on the side of the dash on the driver’s side.

 Remove the fuse box cover.

-Locate fuse 26 and 28.
+Locate fuses 26 and 28.
 Remove both fuses.